StarRocks/starrocks/docs/en/sql-reference/sql-statements/account-management/GRANT.md

 ```

 * You must first run SET CATALOG before you run this command.
-* For databases in an External Catalog, you can grant the CREATE TABLE privilege only on Hive (since v3.1) and Iceberg databases (since v3.2).
+* For databases in an External Catalog, you can grant the CREATE TABLE privilege only on Hive (since v3.1).

 #### Table